A Political Spectrograph: High-Resolution Examinations of the United States' Ideological Landscape

-For interpretation of the magnitude of these numbers: the ideology sliders had descriptive labels at scores of approximately \begin{itemize} \item $\pm 48$ Extremely Conservative/ Extremely Liberal \item $\pm 32$ Very Conservative/Very Liberal \item $\pm 16$ Somewhat Conservative/Somewhat Liberal \item $0$ Unsure/Centrist \end{itemize} On agreement-type sliders, those same numbers corresponded to \begin{itemize} \item $\pm 48$ Emphatically Agree/Vehemently Disagree \item $\pm 32$ Strongly Agree/Strongly Disagree \item $\pm 16$ Somewhat Agree/Somewhat Disagree \item $0$ Neither Agree Nor Disagree \end{itemize} The non-standard, emotionally charged language on the slider endpoints was part of an intentional attempt to expand the resolved response space by reserving the endpoints for more extreme views and emotions (see \ref{sec:extreme_responses} and Methods for more details).
+On agreement-type sliders, those same numbers corresponded to \begin{itemize} \item $\pm 48$ Emphatically Agree/Vehemently Disagree \item $\pm 32$ Strongly Agree/Strongly Disagree \item $\pm 16$ Somewhat Agree/Somewhat Disagree \item $0$ Neither Agree Nor Disagree \end{itemize} The non-standard, emotionally charged language on the slider endpoints was part of an intentional attempt to expand the resolved response space by reserving the endpoints for more extreme views and emotions (see Methods for more details).

 A pilot study was conducted with participants (N=296) recruited from Mechanical Turk (N=166), a large midwestern university (N = 90), and volunteers (N = 40).
-The primary study (N=508) was conducted with participants recruited through Prolific, and collected to provide a sample representative of the U.S. population on age, gender, race$/$ethnicity, and party identification.
+The primary study (N=508) was conducted with participants recruited through Prolific, and collected to provide a sample representative of the U.S.~population on age, gender, race$/$ethnicity, and party identification.
 Figures in the main text are based on this second, nationally-representative sample, with corresponding figures for the initial study in Appendix \ref{sec:mv_replication}.
-Sample characteristics for both the pilot study and the primary study are provided in Section \ref{sec:respondent_composition}.